 The Centre for Doctoral Training in Inorganic Chemistry for Future Manufacturing (OxICFM) aims to train the next generation of doctoral scientists in the synthesis of inorganic materials relevant to the future prosperity of the manufacturing sector.
 The course has been designed in collaboration with ten industrial partners representing a range of business sizes and technological expertise, in order to provide a holistic understanding of all aspects of the chemical manufacturing process.

 OxICFM uses a cohort model (12+ students per year), allied to training incorporating faculty-, industry- and peer-led components, to deliver scientists with (i) a broad spectrum training across the interface between inorganic synthesis and manufacturing, and (ii) in-depth expertise in one specific stream (molecular, nano-scale or extended materials).

 All modules during the taught course component involve some aspect of formal assessment, including written reports, problem solving, and group and individual presentations.
-Throughout the project component of the course, a termly report on the student’s progress is submitted by their supervisor.
-At an appropriate stage students must pass Transfer of Status, to ensure they have the potential to gain a doctorate.
-This will normally be after six terms.
+Throughout the project component of the course, a termly report on the student’s progress is submitted by both the student and their supervisor.
+At an appropriate stage (normally after six terms) students must pass Transfer of Status, to ensure they have the potential to gain a doctorate, in line with the University's graduate student progression guidelines.
 This assessment will be made on the basis of overall performance in the taught course component, together with a project report and oral examination.